-In addition, prior to posting any personal contact or personally identifiable information on a school-related webpage, employees shall obtain written approval of the content of the postings from the building administrator.
+In addition, prior to posting any personal contact or personally identifiable information on a schoolrelated webpage, employees shall obtain written approval of the content of the postings from the building administrator.

-- c.
-These prohibitions specifically prohibit a user from utilizing the MTCS system to post personal information about a user or another individual on social networks, including, but not limited to, social networks such as "Facebook," "Twitter/"X," "Instagram," "Snapchat," "TikTok," "Reddit," and similar websites or applications. - 7.
-Users must keep all account information and passwords on file with the designated MTCS official.
+7. Users must keep all account information and passwords on file with the designated MTCS official.
 Users will not attempt to gain unauthorized access to the MTCS system or any other system through MTCS system, attempt to log in through another person's account, or use computer accounts, access codes, or network identification other than those assigned to the user.
-Messages and records on the MTCS system may not be encrypted without the permission of appropriate school authorities. - 8.
-Users will not use the MTCS system to violate copyright laws or usage licensing agreements, or otherwise to use another person's property without the person's prior approval or proper citation, including the downloading or exchanging of pirated software or copying software to or from any school computer, and will not plagiarize works they find on the Internet. - 9.
-Users will not use the MTCS system for conducting business, for unauthorized commercial purposes, or for financial gain unrelated to the mission of MTCS.
+Messages and records on the MTCS system may not be encrypted without the permission of appropriate school authorities.

+8. Users will not use the MTCS system to violate copyright laws or usage licensing agreements, or otherwise to use another person's property without the person's prior approval or proper citation, including the downloading or exchanging of pirated software or copying software to or from any school computer, and will not plagiarize works they find on the Internet.

+9. Users will not use the MTCS system for conducting business, for unauthorized commercial purposes, or for financial gain unrelated to the mission of MTCS.
 Users will not use the MTCS system to offer or provide goods or services or for product advertisement.
 Users will not use the MTCS system to purchase goods or services for personal use without authorization from the appropriate MTCS official.
 10. Users will not use the MTCS system to engage in bullying or cyberbullying in violation of the MTCS's Bullying Prohibition Policy, Policy 514.
 This prohibition includes using any technology or other electronic communication off school premises to the extent that student learning or the school environment is substantially and materially disrupted.